 The problem has not gone unnoticed.

-As a recent Riverside Press Enterprise article pointed out, an Inland Empire effort led by University of Riverside Political Science Professor Karthick Ramakrishnan to overcome common stereotypes about Asian-Americans and Pacific Islanders (AAPIs) has been launched in conjunction with White House officials.
+An Inland Empire effort led by University of Riverside Political Science Professor Karthick Ramakrishnan to overcome common stereotypes about Asian-Americans and Pacific Islanders (AAPIs) has been launched in conjunction with White House officials.

 Lack of adequate data – assert Kiran Ahuja, Executive Director of the White House Initiative on Asian Americans and Pacific Islanders, and Jordan Matsudaira, Chief Economist of the Council of Economic Advisers – has given rise to a model minority myth, the notion that virtually all AAPIs are self-sufficient, well-educated and upwardly mobile.